luetzel/motion_eye_servo_action/README.md

 Vertical servo -> Channel 0
 Horizontal servo -> Channel 1

-Since micro servos tend to make some noise, when idle, they can be powered-off by pulling the Enable Output (EO) Pin to HIGH.
+Since micro servos tend to make some noise when idle, they can be powered-off by pulling the Enable Output (EO) Pin to HIGH.

 ## Installation